 This post may contain affiliate links.
 Please read our disclosure policy.

 There’s something magical that happens when a cheap cut of meat spends a few hours in a warm oven.
 The kitchen fills with rich aromas, the kind that take you back to Sunday dinners, family gatherings, and meals cooked with care.
-Oven-roasted barbecue pork neckbones are exactly that kind of dish—humble, hearty, budget-friendly, and absolutely packed with flavor.
+Oven-roasted barbecue pork neck bones are exactly that kind of dish—humble, hearty, budget-friendly, and absolutely packed with flavor.
 If you grew up eating them, you already know how comforting they can be.
-And if you’re new to neckbones, this recipe will show you why they’re treasured in soul food.
+And if you’re new to neckbones, this pork recipe will show you why they’re treasured in soul food.
+Oven-roasted pork can’t be be beat as the fat renders and becomes sticky which pairs so well with the sweet and savory flavor of barbecue seasoning and sauce.

 Serving Ideas: What Goes Best With Barbecue Neckbones?